nms-scribe/cosmopoeia/idea.md

 [ ] `create-terrain` commands
     [ ] terrain template files
     [ ] Review AFMG terrain generation algorithms
+[ ] I need some default QGIS project with some nice styles and appearance which can be saved to the same directory.
+Any way to specify the filename when we create it (how difficult is it to "template" the project)?
+Or, do we come up with a standard file name as well?
 [ ] Documentation
     [ ] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.
+    [ ] Include explanation of all commands
+    [ ] Include explanation of the data in the output file.
 [ ] Figure out how to compile and deploy this tool to various operating systems.
 At least arch linux and windows.
 [ ] Announce beta release on Blog, Mammoth, Reddit (AFMG list, imaginarymapping, a few other places), and start updating those places when changes are made.
     -- I feel like having all the above is enough to announce, as long as "creating terrain", a large task, will be the next thing on the list.